atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 The comments section of the Pending Review tab looks very similar to that of the All Reviews tab, except that the progress bar is replaced by a small comment counter on top of the whole section.

-**Empty State** of this section should contain a picture tutorial of how to add a comment via gutter icon.
+**Empty State** of this section should contain a graphical tutorial of how to add a comment via gutter icon, along with a way to quickly navigate to the files changed tab so users can start adding comments right away.

 ### New Comment